nystudio107/craft-retour/README.md

 Retour allows you to intelligently redirect legacy URLs, so that you don't lose SEO value when rebuilding & restructuring a website.

 In addition to supporting traditional exact and RegEx matching of URL patterns, Retour also has a Retour Redirect FieldType that you can add to your entries.
-This allows you to have dynamic entry redirects that have access to the data in your entries when matching URL patterns.
+This allows you to have dynamic redirects that have access to the data in your entries when matching URL patterns.

 Retour will also automatically create a redirect for you if you change an entry's slug, or move an entry around in a Structure.